davmorgan/dotfiles/README.md

 This repository is for my dotfiles.
 Feel free to pull and customize as you wish.
 Pull requests are welcome also!

 ## Installation
-Installation is quite easy, you just need to pull the repo and run rake.
+Installation is quite easy, you just need to pull the repo, run bundler, and then run rake.

 ```sh
 cd $HOME